Pavithra-Inugunta/mattermost/README.md

 # [![Mattermost logo](https://user-images.githubusercontent.com/7205829/137170381-fe86eef0-bccc-4fdd-8e92-b258884ebdd7.png)](https://mattermost.com)

 [Mattermost](https://mattermost.com) is an open source platform for secure collaboration across the entire software development lifecycle.
 This repo is the primary source for core development on the Mattermost platform; it's written in Go and React and runs as a single Linux binary with MySQL or PostgreSQL.
 A new compiled version is released under an MIT license every month on the 16th.
+Key Features:
+Secure Communication: Designed with security in mind, Mattermost supports encryption and other features to ensure your conversations and data are protected.
+Customizable: Being open-source, it allows extensive customization to fit specific organizational needs.
+Integration: It integrates with a wide range of tools and services used in software development and other business processes.

 [Deploy Mattermost on-premises](https://mattermost.com/deploy/?utm_source=github-mattermost-server-readme), or [try it for free in the cloud](https://mattermost.com/sign-up/?utm_source=github-mattermost-server-readme).